roman-milk/roman-milk.github.io/puppy-girl-the-stray.md

+===

- ****** Puppy Girl: The Stray ****** byTx_Tall_Tales© Hunter knew what he had to do.
+Hunter knew what he had to do.
 In a little more than a week, the supply boat would come, dropping off his order, and leaving with his latest writing effort and his next order for supplies.
 He knew he'd have to take her back, let his puppy-girl go.
 Put her on a plane to her family, who must be going crazy with worry.
 He didn't want to, but he knew it was the right thing to do.

  But it was dangerous.
 He's gone to great lengths to disappear, and he'd have to make sure she understood that.
 She couldn't reveal who he was or his whereabouts.
 He'd seen her looking at his books, peeking at his work.
 He was aware that she probably knew who he was.
 He could only hope she really was as loyal as she seemed.